Find your next destination

 Here more than 4,500 pirogues arrive daily with the catch of the day.

-You will leave your vehicles and board a less intrusive and decidedly fun means of transportion; you will use a donkey cart to meet the fishermen who sell the goods at the local market, that is run by women.
+You will leave your vehicles and board a less intrusive and decidedly fun means of transport; you will use a donkey cart to meet the fishermen who sell the goods at the local market, that is run by women.

 We will also meet local artisans who paint the large pirogues with very bright and brilliant colors.